HorizenOfficial/horizen-migration-cli/README.md

 ## Troubleshooting
 If referencing the aliases of the modules does not resolve, the modules may be loaded by file names.
 The full path may be needed depending on where they were dowloaded.
-Locations relative to the repository folder
+Locations relative to the repository folder:
 ```
 zenclaim-seedtool: "bin/seedtool.js",
 zenclaim-signtool: "bin/signtool.js",